Want to learn more about Morzine? Then read on…

 Pharmacists, Doctors, and Emergency Services in Morzine

 Morzine is well provided for in these facilities.
-Locations of the ‘Maison Medicale’ and all other services are marked on our Simply Morzine Map.
-Emergency Cards are provided in your holiday Welcome Pack, with contact mobile numbers for all Simply Morzine Resort Representatives.
+Locations of the ‘Maison Medicale’ and all other services can be found within our properties as well as online.
+A local Simply Morzine emergency contact number is provided in your holiday accommodation as well.

 Morzine History